-- Model 1 The vCenter server and the Update Manager server share both a host and a database server. - Model 2 Recommended for data centers with more than 300 virtual machines or 30 ESX hosts.
-In this model, the vCenter server and the Update Manager server still share a host, but use separate database servers. - Model 3 Recommended for data centers with more than 1,000 virtual machines or 100 ESX hosts.
-In this model, the vCenter server and the Update Manager server run on different hosts, each with its own database server.
+- Model 1 The vCenter Server and the Update Manager server share both a host and a database instance. - Model 2 Recommended for data centers with more than 300 virtual machines.
+In this model, the vCenter server and the Update Manager server still share a host, but use separate database instance. - Model 3 Recommended for data centers with more than 1,000 virtual machines.
+In this model, the vCenter server and the Update Manager server run on different hosts, each with its own database instance.